 Happy Sunday MMT Fam!
-This will be my first post, in almost eight years, filled with “intentional” spoilers, so if you haven’t yet seen the eighth and final season of GAME OF THRONES read this with caution…and the what the heck are you waiting for?
+This will be my first post, in almost eight years, filled with “intentional” spoilers, so if you haven’t yet seen the eighth and final season of GAME OF THRONES read this with caution…and what the heck are you waiting for?

 Anyways, I believe that many “Game of Thrones” viewers have been overly harsh while critiquing this last season.
 Did showrunners David Benioff and D.B.
 Weiss “cut their noses off to spite their faces” by only wanting to shoot six episodes this season?
 Absolutely.
 Although four out of the six were a little over or under ninety minutes, it wasn’t enough time to reach the final, and for many fans disappointing, conclusions to which they led.

-With a show that spent considerable amounts of time throughout the first seven seasons building detailed character arcs and addictive storylines, it was hard to digest the end of some characters trajectories – especially one of my favorites, the Mother of Dragons herself, Daenerys Targaryen (Emilia Clarke).
+With a show that spent considerable amounts of time throughout the first seven seasons building detailed character arcs and addictive storylines, it was hard to digest the end of some character trajectories – especially one of my favorites, the Mother of Dragons herself, Daenerys Targaryen (Emilia Clarke).

 For anyone who payed attention to her actions throughout the series, it wasn’t hard to envision Daenerys becoming the “Mad Queen” – Tyrion’s speech in episode 6 was a nice summation of why.
 But after all she’d experience pre-Winterfell, mistreatment by the North men, women, and even children after her arrival, losing a good portion of her army, her most trusted protector Ser Jorah (Iain Glen) and two of her dragons for a war that wasn’t hers, and then her most trusted confidante Missandei (Nathalie Emmanuel), it’s not hard to understand her mental state in episode 5 “The Bells.”
 I may have wanted to burn some *ish down too!

-And I don’t how he survived it, but my absolute favorite character of the series Tyrion (Peter Dinklage) made it!
+And I don’t know how he survived it, but my absolute favorite character of the series Tyrion (Peter Dinklage) made it!
 He should have died at least three times this season alone.
 He made it through the long night, freeing Jamie (Nikolaj Coster – Waldau) and throwing his Hand pin back at Daenerys, down the stairs, without a Dothraki sword or Unsullied spear taking him out!
 Best survival technique of the series!

 In addition to Tyrion, my next two favorite “I survived the Game of Thrones” characters weren’t human at all – Ghost the direwolf and Drogon the dragon.
 Don’t laugh at me, because I know some of you were cheering just as hard for Ghost when he showed up in episodes 4 and 6!